StefanHub/giphy-elm/readme.md

 # Elm
-This project uses Elm.
+This project uses Elm 0.19.
 If not already done, install it with `npm install -g elm`

 # Install dependencies